 For this demonstration we will create a new page (Admin Dashboard->Pages->Add New):

 Once the Gutenberg interface is activated, you can start adding blocks with content.
 For this demonstration, we will create a sample page with a heading block, an image block, and two paragraph blocks.
-You can add any kind of blocks to your content, including codes containing code snippets.
+You can add any kind of blocks to your content, such as adding image blocks and codes containing code snippets.

 If you are new to the Block Editor, then check out how to insert blocks with Gutenberg.
 Also, have a look at how to Set Full-Width Alignment in the WordPress Gutenberg block